mycode05/mycode05/README.md

 - [LinkedIn](www.linkedin.com/in/sai-jyotsna-ruthala05)

 ## 🎮 Fun Fact:
-When I’m not coding, I enjoy hiking and playing video games!
+When I’m not coding, I enjoy listenig music and sleep!